blueed9696/Spring_Loaded_Inverted_Pendulum/README.md

 # Spring_Loaded_Inverted_Pendulum

-This project simulates a Spring-Loaded Inverted Pendulum (SLIP) model, demonstrating the dynamics of a hopping robot or animal.
+This project simulates a Spring-Loaded Inverted Pendulum (SLIP) model, demonstrating the dynamics of a humanoid leg.

 ## Simulation